RTV silicone

 RTV silicone (room-temperature-vulcanizing silicone) is a type of silicone rubber that cures at room temperature.
-It is available as a one-component product, or mixed from two-components (a base and curative).
+It is available as a one-component product, or mixed from two components (a base and curative).
 Manufacturers provide it in a range of hardnesses from very soft to medium—usually from 15 to 40 Shore A. RTV silicones can be cured with a catalyst consisting of either platinum or a tin compound such as dibutyltin dilaurate.
 Applications include low-temperature over-molding, making molds for reproducing, and lens applications for some optically clear grades.
-It is also used widely in the automotive industry as an adhesive/sealant, for example to create gaskets in-place.
+It is also used widely in the automotive industry as an adhesive and sealant, for example to create gaskets in place.

 Chemistry

-RTV silicones are made from a mixtures of silicone polymers, fillers, and organoreactive silane catalysts.
-Silicones are formed from a Si-O bond, but can have a wide variety of side chains.
+RTV silicones are made from a mixture of silicone polymers, fillers, and organoreactive silane catalysts.
+Silicones are formed from a Si–O bond, but can have a wide variety of side chains.
 The silicone polymers are often made by reacting dimethyl dichlorosilane with water.

 Fillers such as acetic acid can provide a fast cure time, while oxides and nitrides can provide better thermal conductivity.
 Tack-free times are typically on the order of minutes, with cure times on the order of hours.

 One-component silicone

 One-part silicones make use of moisture in the atmosphere to cure from the outside towards the center.
-The time to cure will decrease with an increase in temperature, humidity and surface area to volume ratio.
+The time to cure will decrease with an increase in temperature, humidity and surface-area-to-volume ratio.

 Two-component silicone

 Two-part silicones use moisture in the second component as well as a cross-linker such as active alkoxy to cure the silicone in a process called condensation curing.
-Two-part silicones can also be platinum catylized in a "addition" reaction.
+Two-part silicones can also be platinum catalyzed in a "addition" reaction.
 Other reactive species to facilitate cross-linking include acetoxy, amine, octoate, and ketoxime.